risc0/risc0/website/api/zkvm/developer-guide/optimization.md

     In zkVM execution, executions are generally short and all execution is synchronous and is not subject to any deviations in behavior due to measurement overhead.
 <!-- prettier-ignore-end -->

-[^3]: An implementation of cycle-accounting for paging operations is implemented in the [Executor](https://github.com/risc0/risc0/blob/v0.19.0/risc0/zkvm/src/host/server/exec/monitor.rs#L30-L39).
-(Link is to v0.19.0)
+[^3]: An implementation of cycle-accounting for paging operations is implemented in the [Executor](https://github.com/risc0/risc0/blob/main/risc0/zkvm/src/host/server/exec/monitor.rs#L30-L39).
 [^4]:
     This is similar to the cryptography support such as [AES-NI](https://en.wikipedia.org/wiki/AES_instruction_set#x86_architecture_processors) or the [SHA extensions](https://en.wikipedia.org/wiki/Intel_SHA_extensions) for x86 processors.
     In both cases, the circuitry is extended to compute otherwise expensive operations in fewer instruction cycles.